mayvrix/mayvrix/README.md

 A cloud-powered code backup and sync platform built for students.
 Tech: *React, JavaScript, Tailwind, Firebase, Supabase*

-**medien**
-A next-gen social chat app for Gen-Z with features like doodle messages, group chats, and friend system.
-Tech: *Flutter, Firebase, Supabase*

 ---

 ### 🌱 Goals for 2026